SquidBowl/PE-0.7.3-ORGANIZED/README.md

 A fork of [Psych Engine](https://github.com/ShadowMario/) based on 0.7.3.

 Do you guys like 0.7.3?
 Well, I do!
 Do you hate having to remove all the unneeded files?
 Well, I do too.
 So I did something about it!
 I made a Psych Fork that removes and cleans any unneeded assets, classes, and files!
-Note, this fork is made for my use in mind, and while can be used by others, it might not cater to everyone!
-Please note that this is a Psych Engine fork and nothing more, I'm not advertising this as a brand of any sort.
+Note, this fork is made with my use in mind, and others can use while, it might not cater to everyone!
+Just so you know, this is a Psych Engine fork and nothing more, I'm not advertising this as a brand of any sort.
 ## Changes:
-- Removed unneeded Stage classes
+* Removed unneeded Stage classes
-- Ran all images through oxipng for optimal image quality and performance
+* Ran all images through oxipng for optimal image quality and performance
-- Utilized Funkin Packer to combine/merge assets for easier use
+* Utilized Funkin Packer to combine/merge assets for easier use
-- Deleted any unneeded files/assets
+* Deleted any unneeded files/assets
-- Repathed folders to keep things organized
+* Repathed folders to keep things organized
-- Reduced Deprecation Warnings
+* Reduced Deprecation Warnings
-- Removed unneeded files in Art folder in Root folder
+* Removed unneeded files in Art folder in Root folder
-- Organized menu folders/Uncluttered shared folder
+* Organized menu folders/Uncluttered shared folder
+* Accurate FPSCounter class, displays GC memory along with normal memory
+* Press "T" to change the song length from displaying the time like "64.09 / 102", to show "1:04 / 1:42" in ChartingState
+* Pressing Shift + Enter in FreeplayState opens the song in the ChartingState, like how it did in 0.6.3.
+Press ACCEPT to enter Playstate just how the ChartingState would usually do.
 ## Installation:
 * Refer to [this list](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Libraries-versions) of libraries to install.
 _____________________________________